How 'three musketeers' helped Georgia fight virus

 The trio included the head of the NCDC, Amiran Gamkrelidze, the man in charge of the Lugar lab, Paata Imnadze, and the main virologist, Tengiz Tsertsvadze, who is head of Tbilisi's infectious diseases, Aids and immunology research centre.

-Another popular figure was the face of the public health campaign, Marina Egubaia, who is medical head of Tbilisi's infectious diseases hospital.
+Another popular figure was the face of the public health campaign, Marina Ezugbaia, who is medical head of Tbilisi's infectious diseases hospital.

 There are now 19 laboratories across Georgia testing for coronavirus.